 Family Dispute Resolution (FDR) is an inexpensive, government funded process available to all separating families.
-FDR is similar to mediation with the aim to assist parents to reach agreement.
+FDR is mediation with the aim to assist parents to reach agreement.
 If an agreement is reached at FDR, it is generally written into a Parenting Plan.
-In most cases, you are not able to commence Family Law Court proceedings unless you have attempted FDR.

-At FDR, there are generally no lawyers involved, so it is recommended that you obtain independent legal advice prior to attending.
-Any Parenting Plan you enter into at FDR will be relevant in any future Family Law Court proceedings required if arrangements break down, so it is important that you understand your legal position prior to entering into a Parenting Plan.
+At FDR, you may not have a lawyer so it is recommended that you obtain independent legal advice prior to attending.
+Any Parenting Plan you enter into at FDR will be relevant in any future family law court proceedings required if arrangements break down, so it is important that you understand your legal position prior to entering into a Parenting Plan.

 You may also negotiate a Parenting Plan directly yourselves or with the assistance of lawyers, it does not have to be done through FDR.
-If you can negotiate an agreement or Parenting Plan, it is advisable that it be formalised by way of Consent Orders as these are legally enforceable.
+You may also weish to have a Parenting Plan formalised by way of Consent Orders as these are legally enforceable.